rust-lang/book/nostarch/chapter20.md

 Listing 20-32: Returning a closure from a function using the `impl Trait` syntax

-However, as we noted in “Closure Type Inference and Annotation” in Chapter 13, each closure is also its own distinct type.
+However, as we noted in the “Inferring and Annotating Closure Types” section in Chapter 13, each closure is also its own distinct type.
 If you need to work with multiple functions that have the same signature but different implementations, you will need to use a trait object for them.
 Consider what happens if you write code like that shown in Listing 20-33.

 src/main.rs